M66B/NetGuard/FAQ.md

 No, depending on the mode of operation basically one of two things will happen with your internet traffic:

-* When IP filtering is disabled, blocked internet traffic will be routed into the local VPN which will operate as a sinkhole (in effect dropping all blocked traffic)
+* When IP filtering is disabled, blocked internet traffic will be routed into the local VPN service, which will operate as a sinkhole (in effect dropping all blocked traffic)
-* When IP filtering is enabled, both blocked and allowed internet traffic will be routed into the local VPN and only allowed traffic will be forwarded to the intended destination (and not to a VPN server)
+* When IP filtering is enabled, both blocked and allowed internet traffic will be routed into the local VPN service and only allowed traffic will be forwarded to the intended destination (and not to a VPN server)

 The [Android VPN service](http://developer.android.com/reference/android/net/VpnService.html) is being used to locally route all internet traffic to NetGuard so no root is required to build this firewall application.
 NetGuard, unlike all other no-root firewalls applications, is 100% open source, so when you are in doubt you can check [the source code](https://github.com/M66B/NetGuard/) yourself.